Home » Sectors » Insolvency Practitioners for Professional Services Businesses

 Find an Insolvency Practitioner for your professional services business

 If your professional services firm is under financial pressure or you wish to seek pre-insolvency support, speak to a licensed Insolvency Practitioner for qualified advice.
-Get in touch today for a free, confidential discussion, and we will match you with a licensed Insolvency Practitioner who understands the professional services sector.
+Get in touch today for a free, confidential discussion, and we will match you with a licensed Insolvency Practitioner who understands your sector.

 We work with all types of professional services businesses, including accountancy practices where partner departures can rapidly erode the fee base, solicitor firms carrying client money and disbursement obligations that require careful handling, recruitment agencies exposed to payroll funding gaps and slow-paying clients, management consultancies reliant on a small number of retainer relationships, and financial advisers where insolvency triggers FCA notification obligations and places professional indemnity insurance at immediate risk.